 The implications are significant, though you may not have your ground rent payment high on your list of priorities.
 If you are not aware of this and run into financial problems, you could find that you essentially lose your lease – which then returns to the freeholder – and, as a result, your home.

 It is sobering to think that missing a couple of ground rent payments could lead to you losing your home in just a few months.
-As a result, lessors who have pushed ground rent payments way down on their list of priorities, and certainly below the mortgage payment,is what is making lenders very nervous indeed.
+As a result, lessors who have pushed ground rent payments way down on their list of priorities, and certainly below the mortgage payment, is making lenders very nervous indeed.

 Doubling the Problem